mihailfox/proxmox-openapi/packages/proxmox-openapi/README.md

 `AutomationPipelineRunOptions` mirrors the CLI flags, and additional helpers such as `DEFAULT_BASE_URL` and `scrapeApiDocumentation` expose the lower-level building blocks for custom pipelines.

+## Changelog and Releases
+- See the repository root `CHANGELOG.md` for user‑visible changes.
+The release workflow uses the “Unreleased” section for release notes.
+- Release artifacts include OpenAPI JSON/YAML, checksums, and an automation summary.
+Download examples are in `docs/releases.md`.

+## Notes
+> Configure an `.npmrc` entry for GitHub Packages access when installing from CI.